SotSF/sotsf-website/README.md

 Also will explain why we have `brollin/sotsf-website` as well as `sotsf/sotsf-website`.

-Vercel does not allow you to deploy and organization repo like `sotsf/sotsf-website` on their free hobby tier.
+Vercel does not allow you to deploy an organization repo like `sotsf/sotsf-website` on their free hobby tier.
 So instead, we deploy `brollin/sotsf-website`.

 To deploy, all you have to do is to push a new commit to the `main` branch.
 First you will need to be a collaborator on the `brollin/sotsf-website` repo, so just ask Ben for that.